0xharshrastogi/harshrastogiexe/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science and Mathematics at University of Massachusetts Amherst.
+- 🎓 &nbsp; Studying Computer Science and Mathematics at SRMGPC, Lucknow.
 - 🌱 &nbsp; Learning about new front-end frameworks.
 - ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.